The giant in random graphs is almost local: Application to the configuration model

 In this section, we prove Theorem \ref{thm-convtwolargestcomps} using the `giant is almost local' results in Theorems \ref{thm-giant-conv-LWC} and \ref{thm-giant-conv-LWC-structure}.
 We start by setting the stage.

-\paragraph{\bf Setting the stage for the proof of Theorem \ref{thm-convtwolargestcomps}} Theorem \ref{thm-convtwolargestcomps}(b) follows directly from Corollary \ref{cor-giant-UB} combined with the local convergence in probability discussed below Theorem \ref{thm-convtwolargestcomps} and the fact that, for $\nu\leq 1$, the unimodular Galton-Watson tree with root offspring distribution $(p_k)_{k\geq 0}$ given by $p_k=\prob(D=k)$ dies out.
+\paragraph{\bf Setting the stage for the proof of Theorem \ref{thm-convtwolargestcomps}.} Theorem \ref{thm-convtwolargestcomps}(b) follows directly from Corollary \ref{cor-giant-UB} combined with the local convergence in probability discussed below Theorem \ref{thm-convtwolargestcomps} and the fact that, for $\nu\leq 1$, the unimodular branching process with root offspring distribution $(p_k)_{k\geq 0}$ given by $p_k=\prob(D=k)$ dies out.